yguo04/yguo04.github.io/_pages/misc.md

 <div class="misc-content">

 <p>I'm deeply drawn to the humanities and the arts.
-I'm trained in Chinese calligraphy and poetry, and music has long been part of my life — I enjoy symphonies and live shows, and I rap as well.
+I'm trained in Chinese calligraphy and poetry, and music has long been part of my life — I enjoy symphonies and live shows, and I do some rap and violin.
 I once organized a <a href="#" onclick="openImageModal('rock-concert-image')" style="text-decoration: none; color: #007bff; cursor: pointer;">concert at SJTU</a>, and recently <a href="https://www.youtube.com/watch?v=Kl0-Pdo0vi8" target="_blank" style="text-decoration: none; color: #007bff;">Vltava</a> has been echoing in my mind.</p>

 <p>I stay active through speed cycling, tennis, ping pong, volleyball, and swimming.</p>